waz-here/ISOC/workshops/20251031LANOG/readme.md

 ## Overview

-This workshop is a condensed **3-day intensive course** covering the fundamentals of BGP, peering models, traffic engineering, and Internet Exchange Point (IXP) operations.
+This workshop is a condensed **3-day intensive course** covering the fundamentals of Border Gateway Protocol (BGP), peering models, traffic engineering, and Internet Exchange Point (IXP) operations.
 It is designed for **network engineers, IXP operators, and policy/technical staff** needing a practical understanding of peering and route policy.

 ---